How Much Does Restaurant SEO Cost in 2026? ($300–$5,000/month real-world ranges)

 Last reviewed: 2026-05-07

 TL;DR. Restaurant SEO in 2026 costs $300–$1,500/month at the agency-light end, $1,500–$5,000+/month at full-service agencies, or $0 in software fees if you DIY using Google Business Profile + a couple of free tools (which 80% of restaurants effectively do, badly).
-AI-employee tools like Nuxa land between — published per-employee pricing, the work actually shipped, audit logs you can review.
+AI-employee tools like Nuxa land between — one flat price per location ($299/mo Starter or $499/mo Growth) for the whole team, the work actually shipped, audit logs you can review.
 Free SEO scan first, no signup.

-Where most restaurants land, what they get, and who each tier actually fits.
+Where most restaurants land — and who each tier actually fits

 DIY (free + your time)